ONSdigital/blaise-integration-tests/README.md

 # Blaise Integration Tests

-This repository contains a subset of our integration tests for Blaise and some related wrapper services.
+This repository hosts a subset of our end-to-end integration tests for the Blaise platform and associated wrapper services.
 Please note that this does not include all of our integration tests, as others are located in repositories alongside their corresponding services.

 Some of these tests use Selenium to interact with various UIs and are written in C# to leverage the Blaise NuGet package for communication with Blaise.

-Both building and running the integration tests are managed through Concourse jobs.
+Building and running the integration tests are managed through Concourse jobs.
 These jobs are automatically triggered on pushes to this repository as well as to the corresponding repositories that these integration tests cover.
 The Concourse jobs securely call Azure DevOps pipelines via HTTP requests, where the tests are executed using hosted Azure DevOps agents.

 ## Local setup

-Since Blaise currently only provides a .NET Framework NuGet API, these tests require a Windows environment.
+Due to the dependency on the Blaise .NET Framework NuGet API, these tests must be executed in a Windows environment.

-It's recommended to run the tests locally while connecting to your GCP sandbox environment.
+It's recommended to run the tests locally while connecting to a GCP sandbox environment.

 ### Install tools